Mythbusters: 10 Cleaning Tips You Need To Ignore

-The internets are littered with “top tips” and “hacks” on cleaning, tidiness and efficiency.
-Many claim (and we’ve posted a few that definitely DO NOT fit in this category) to be cheap miracles, when in reality, they are myths.
-If you’re not getting ALL of your cleaning advice from Maid Sailors (we can’t imagine why you’d do such a blasphemous thing, but alas, people can be foolish), make sure to ignore any rogue advice if it shows up on this list.
+The internets are littered with “top tips” and “hacks” on cleaning, tidiness, and efficiency.
+Many people claim that these are cheap miracles when in reality, they are myths.
+If you’re not getting ALL of your cleaning advice from Maid Sailors ( we can’t imagine why you’d do such a blasphemous thing, but alas, people can be foolish), make sure to ignore any rogue advice if it shows up on this list.

 1. Using car wax to protect the homes of your kitchen oils.

 This one is a doozy.
 A real sadistic, maniacal and likely five-times-divorced Judas must’ve conjured this one.
 Don’t do this (unless Car Wax compliments your taste buds) The car wax is quite toxic and flammable in some cases.
 Plus, apparently there’s been an evolution in the realm of Car Wax – newer products have a potent, dangerous chemical that allows for removal of stains more easily ( which is great for your car, but not your esophagus).

 2. Place a lemon slice in the dishwasher in order to have shiny dishes.